 REFUSING TO EAT WHAT IS SERVED

 Providing scheduled meals and snack times is important for children.
 Kids need a lot of energy, and snacks are key.
 However, snacks do not mean treats.
 Fruits, vegetables, and whole grain products should be at the top of your snack list.
-Some snack ideas include fruit popsicles, fruit juice, milk, vegetable sticks, fruit wedges, mixed dry cereal, pretzels, melted cheese on a tortilla, or a small sandwich.
+Some snack ideas include frozen fruit pops, milk, vegetable sticks, fruit wedges, mixed dry cereal, pretzels, melted cheese on a whole-wheat tortilla, or a small sandwich.